 Ben Clasen, Vice-President Ben is a photographer and digital artist with a passion for mid century architecture and design.
-He spent his early adulthood living and studying in and among the mid century and modern masterpieces of Marcel Breuer, Curt Green, and Val Michelson, earning his BA from the College of Saint Benedict and Saint John's University in central Minnesota.
-As a visual storyteller, Ben appreciates connections between spaces and history and human experience, making mid century documentation and advocacy a natural fit.
+He spent his early adulthood living and studying in and among the mid century and modern masterpieces of Marcel Breuer, Curt Green, and Val Michelson, earning his BA from the College of Saint Benedict and Saint John's University.
+As a visual storyteller, Ben appreciates connections between spaces and history and human experience, making mid-century documentation and advocacy a natural fit.

 Jamie Heilicher, Treasurer Jamie is currently the President of Advance Realty, Inc., a commercial property management company.
-In addition to being a board member for DOCOMOMO US MN, he is the Board President for the Jewish Historical Society of the Upper Midwest (JHSUM).
+In addition to being a founding board member for Docomomo US/MN, he is the Board President for the Jewish Historical Society of the Upper Midwest (JHSUM).
 He is a graduate of the University of Miami with a Bachelor of Business Administration (BBA).
 Jamie Heilicher is an avid collector of Mid Century Modern furniture and objects and is an advocate for the preservation of Modern Architecture.
-He joined the DOCOMOMO US MN Board to provide expertise in operations and finance for the new non-profit Organization.
+He joined the Docomomo US/MN board to provide expertise in operations and finance for the new non-profit organization.
 In his free time, he enjoys travel, antiques, gardening and Mid Century Modern!

-Todd Grover, Board Member Todd is a registered architect in Minnesota and is certified by the National Council of Architectural Registration Boards.
+Todd Grover, Board Member; VP Advocacy, Docomomo US Todd is a Fellow of the American Institute of Architects and is certified by the National Council of Architectural Registration Boards.
 He has worked full time with MacDonald & Mack Architects since 1997 and became a Principal in 2004.
-His project experience includes historical research, HABS/ HAER documentation, physical and materials evaluations, as well as typical architectural services such as design, construction documents, and construction administration.
+He also serves on the National board of Docomomo US and heads the Advocacy committee.

 Todd’s interests include the preservation of the recent past, and efforts to heighten the awareness and understanding of significant buildings that have not reached the fifty-year threshold.
 He is also interested in sustainability and historic preservation, realizing the embodied energy available in existing buildings, but expanding on these concepts to discover ways to make buildings more energy efficient without disregarding their historic integrity.
 Todd is also Adjunct Assistant Professor at the University of Minnesota teaching two courses related to the documentation and conservation of historic resources.